nosada/mkosi-files/README.md

 `update-nspawn-images` will do below:

 1. Build specified nspawn image
-2. Remove already existed one (nspawn container will be terminated)
+2. Remove existing image (nspawn container will be terminated)
-3. Install new nspawn image
+3. Install new image and config

 ## Complicated way